 The implications of these new restrictions on the private sector may be equally profound.
 For example, the communication of technical data to and from the foreign offices, subsidiaries, affiliates, and suppliers of integrated, transnational corporations is central to their global nature.
 If these data flows were restricted, corporate research, development, and sales efforts would be inhibited.
 Similarly, the ability of a company to compete in world markets is based, in part, on its capacity to deliver a product, service (and related knowledge), or technical data in timely and unrestricted fashion.
-Particularly for the so-called "dual use" technologies (those that have both military and commercial applications), the new regulations may restrict severely the freedom of companies to reveal technical data or specifications at sales meetings or, in some cases, even to market a product.
+Particularly for the so-called "dual use" technologies (those that have both military and com the original typesetting files.
+Page breaks are true to the original; line lengths, word breaks, heading styles, and other typesetting-specific formatting, however, cannot be retained, and some typographic errors may have been accidentally inserted.
+Please use the print version of this publication as the authoritative version for attribution About this PDF file: This new digital representation of the original work has been recomposed from XML files created from the original paper book, not from mercial applications), the new regulations may restrict severely the freedom of companies to reveal technical data or specifications at sales meetings or, in some cases, even to market a product.
 Many in industry have expressed their concern about these proposed changes in the export regulations.
 They have urged officials at the Department of Commerce and other agencies to engage in broader consultation and public debate before implementing them.

 Another aspect of the problem pertains to the multilateral control of technology transfer by and/or between free-world, industrialized countries.
-Some in private industry argue that, because the policies of other industrialized countries toward their own companies are generally more liberal, current U.S. national security export controls succeed only in damaging the ability of American companies to compete for their share of the market for high-technology international trade and there is no gain from the security standpoint.
+Some in private industry argue that, because the policies of other industrialized countries toward their own companies are generally more liberal, current U.S. national security export controls succeed only in damaging the ability of American companies to compete for their share of the market for hightechnology international trade and there is no gain from the security standpoint.
 This brings into question the effectiveness of CoCom, the International Coordinating Committee on Multilateral Export Controls, which has evolved over the years in a largely ad hoc, incremental manner.